The Quality Life Jungle of Human Individual Differences

 Below is a short list of major social, economic, environmental and geopolitical problems that will be discussed in future articles.

-In each of these flashpoints, advancing AI technologies, the internet and system-justified harms are playing a critical role, accelerating changes in social, political and economic structures across the world.
+In each of these flashpoints, a gene-environment paradox, system-justified harms, advancing AI technologies and the internet, are playing a critical role, accelerating changes in social, political and economic structures across the world.

 –the unbridled concentration of income, wealth and technological power on a global basis